-Service to community refers to the function of applying academic expertise to the direct benefit of external audiences in support of the program, school/college, and university missions.
+Service to community refers to the application of academic expertise to the direct benefit of external audiences in support of the program, school/college, and university missions.
 Service to the school/college refers to activities that support, enhance, or extend the work of the university.
 This includes, but is not limited to, participating in departmental, school/college committee work, contributing to administrative support, and developing, implementing, or managing academic projects.
 Service to the profession refers to activities that support, enhance, or improve the profession, whether defined as clinical work or teaching.
 Service to the profession includes, but is not limited to, offices held, and committee assignments performed for professional associations, development and organization of professional conferences, editorships and review of publications in professional associations, and review of grant applications.
 A faculty endeavor may be regarded as service for purposes of promotion if the following conditions are met:

-- a.
-The activity achieves the goals of the faculty member's service assignment. - b.
-There is utilization of the faculty member's academic and professional expertise. - c.
-There is a direct application of knowledge to improve significant community needs and societal problems, especially in medically underserved populations and or areas. - d.
-There is a clear relationship between the activities and an appropriate program, school/college mission.
+- · The activity achieves the goals of the faculty member's service assignment - The activity utilizes the faculty member's academic and professional expertise - There is a direct application of knowledge to improve significant community needs and societal problems, especially in medically underserved populations and areas - There is a clear relationship between the activities and an appropriate program, school/college mission

-Evidence of the effectiveness of service to society, the University, and the profession may include, but is not limited to:
+Evidence of the effectiveness of service to society, the University, and the profession may include the following (these are examples and do not comprise a complete list of evidence a candidate may present for promotion):

-a.
-Honors, awards, and special recognition for public service activities.
+- Honors, awards, and special recognition for public service activities - Program and project development and other creative activities - · Overview of needs assessment, and the objectives, methods and target audience - Description of how the activity is compatible with the program and school/college missions - Description of the role of the candidate's professional expertise in the design and implementation of the activity.
+Did the activities demonstrate or test the applicability of the candidate's discipline to societal/human problems, require integration with other disciplines, and/or generate new knowledge for the discipline and/or community? - Description of the impact of the project and identification of the direct and indirect beneficiaries - · Consultation and technical assistance in program or activity development - Public service products - Publications relating to public service including books, book chapters, articles, and scholarly papers

-- b.
-Program and project development and other creative activities. - Overview of needs assessment, and the objectives, methods and target audience. - Description of how the activity is compatible with the program and school/college missions. - Description of the role of the candidate's professional expertise in the design and implementation of the activity.
-Did the activities demonstrate or test the applicability of the candidate's discipline to societal/human problems, require integration with other disciplines, and/or generate new knowledge for the discipline and/or community? - c.
-Description of impact and identification of the direct and indirect beneficiaries. - d.
-Consultation and technical assistance in program or activity development. - e.
-Listing of publications relating to public service including books, book chapters, articles, and scholarly papers. - f.
-Public service products. - Listing of publications relating to public service including books, book chapters, articles, and scholarly papers. - Electronic or other media products (e.g., computer programs, websites, CDs, podcasts, apps, DVDs, video, or multimedia programs). - g.
-Other public service activities. - Selection for special service activities with professional organizations or associations. - Securing competitive grants/contracts to finance development and delivery of educational materials. - Performing clinical activities in various community settings (i.e., community health clinics, government agencies, schools, churches, hospitals, and other community-based sites). - h.
-Documentation of candidate's role in: - Committee work at departmental, school/college levels. - Development, implementation, or management of academic programs or projects. - Professional and learned societies, including election to offices, committee activities, editorial work, peer review, and other important service. - Development and organization of professional conferences. - Reviewing grant applications. - Editing and reviewing manuscripts for professional association and learned societies' publications. - i.
-Documented effectiveness as a faculty advisor to student organizations. - Mentoring of junior faculty. - k.
-Education to the community at large. - I. Community program development. - m.
-Serving on professional or community boards. - n.
-Developing assessment processes for community programs. - o.
-Serving in activities that promote the program, school/college, or university mission
+- Electronic or other media products (e.g., computer programs, websites, CDs, podcasts, apps, DVDs, video, or multimedia programs) - Other public service activities - Selection for special service activities with professional organizations or associations - Securing competitive grants/contracts to finance development and delivery of educational materials to the community - Performing clinical activities in various community settings (i.e., community health clinics, government agencies, schools, churches, hospitals, and other community-based sites) - Documentation of applicant's role in: - · Committee work at departmental, school/college levels - Development, implementation, or management of academic programs or projects - Professional and learned societies, including election to offices, committee activities, editorial work, peer review, and other important service - · Development and organization of professional conferences - Reviewing grant applications - Editing and reviewing manuscripts for professional association and learned societies' publications - Documented effectiveness as a faculty advisor to student organizations - · Mentoring junior faculty - Education to the community at large - Community program development - Serving on professional or community boards - · Developing assessment processes for community programs - Serving in activities that promote the program, school/college, or university mission